bcgov/von-image/README.md

 The `py35-*` images are intended for running `indy-node` containers such as `von-network`.
 For other usage `py36-*` is recommended.

+# OpenShift Compatibility:
+Starting with `1.8-4` all images are compatible with OpenShift.
+Prior to `1.8-4` only the `s2i` images were compatible with OpenShift.

 # `s2i` images:
-These images include configuration for building and deploying on OpenShift using source-to-image.
+These images include configuration for building and deploying on OpenShift using the source-to-image builds.

 # Enterprise Wallet images:
 The `-ew-` images include the postgres-based Enterprise Wallet extensions to indy-sdk.